-Last year (2018) we sold our house, made dozens of stock and other investment trades and rolled over some accounts to different brokerage firms.
+In 2018 we sold our house, made dozens of stock and other investment trades, and rolled over some accounts to different brokerage firms.
 As we generated paperwork, mostly with regard to the home sale, we photographed the pages, which were uploaded to multiple sites for backup, then we destroyed the originals.
-We made notes about them on Google Docs and recorded the numbers on spreadsheets kept on Google Sheets.
-All of which are also saved online, of course.
+We made notes about them on Google Docs and recorded the numbers on spreadsheets kept on Google Sheets (all of which are also saved online, of course).

-As we started receiving tax statements at the beginning of this year we recorded the numbers on our spreadsheets and made notes on where we could find them.
+As we started receiving tax statements, we recorded the numbers on our spreadsheets and made notes on where we could find them.
 None of them arrived as paper to us.
 Some were sent to our Traveling Mailbox, where we had them shred the originals and just left the scanned copies online.
 Some were available online at the account that generated them.
 We were missing one 1099, as the brokerage company was taken over by another.
 We had rolled over that account to yet a third brokerage, so somehow we were never sent the statement by the second firm.
-We called them and they were gracious enough to give us temporary access to our closed account and download the 1099.
+We called them and they were gracious enough to give us temporary access to our closed account to download the 1099.

 We did our taxes online using TurboTax, which was able to download much of our information from our accounts directly into our online 1040.
 Between that, the forms we accessed online ourselves from some accounts, images of forms on Traveling Mailbox, and photos we had previously taken and uploaded, we were able to complete our federal and state taxes without using a single piece of paper that we would have had to carry with us.